-is the name of the TESTRAN statement that is branched to or that is the first statement of an internal subroutine.
+is the name of the TESTRAN statement that is branched to or that is the first statement of a TESTRAN subroutine.

-Note on Internal Subroutines: A maximum of three levels of internal subroutines can be maintained.
+Note on TESTRAN Subroutines: A maximum of three levels of TESTRAN subroutines can be maintained.
 The first level is lost if a fourth level is created.